WITH MINDFULNESS & ACCEPTANCE AND INTEGRATION TRAINING®

 Registration is a two step process.
 You will register HERE on our website first.
 Then you will complete your registration by booking accommodations with the Wellbeing Retreat Center directly on their website.

-The tuition for the retreat is $245, for students a discounted rate of $150 is available.
+The tuition for the retreat is $245.
 This is separate from your accommodation costs.

 Bring a friend and BOTH receive a $25 discount on tuition!

 Once you click the button to register and pay your tuition on our website, be sure to follow the link provided on the registration page to secure your accommodation with www.wellbeingretreatcenter.org.
 Registration at the retreat site is necessary to secure your space.

 ABOUT THE VENUE – WELL BEING RETREAT CENTER

 There will be time to enjoy the 160 acres of rural Tennessee land and the 2 1/2 miles of Powell River frontage.

 The Well Being Retreat Center offers a conducive environment for this event: quiet natural spaces, climate controlled main event room, and delicious healthy food.

 Accommodations for this 2-night weekend retreat range from $160 – 340, depending on housing options selected .
 This includes your tuition, meals, snacks, and lodging for the weekend.
 Food provided will be mostly gluten-free non-vegetarian with a vegetarian option at each meal.
 (Vegetarian may include eggs and dairy.)
 Lodging is available on a first come, first serve basis; there are a limited number of single rooms.
 The Tiny Houses and the earth-sheltered private cabins by the river are both listed as “Private Cabins.”
 For pictures of the lodging options, go here.
 There is also a low cost option for camping by the river with bathrooms and hot showers nearby.